 - Making the connection – being yourself and listening

-- Letting them know that you won’t desert them
+- Letting them know you care and won’t desert them

 - Letting them know you will figure out what to do together (even if that is really unclear at the moment)

-Start Here – “Notes to a Suicidal Teen”
+2. You Can Start Here – “Notes to a Suicidal Teenager”

-Here is an excerpt from the beginning of the section written for teenagers who are feeling suicidal.
-It’s a good place for you to start in understanding what a suicidal teen is facing as well as some of the things you can talk about.
-There are sections that follow that look at causes, signs, how to assess risk and what to do.
+Here is an excerpt from the beginning of the Special section written for teenagers who are feeling suicidal.
+It’s a good place for you to start in understanding what a suicidal teenager is facing as well as some of the things you can talk about that can provide genuine common ground.

 1. The pain of life can sometimes feel like it’s overwhelming your capacity to deal with life.
 This is particularly true if you are suffering from depression, which is distressingly common among teenagers.